PS50-Spring2018/Autovis/README.md

 The user will input the path to the Dropbox directory and reaction ID.

+## Installation

+To install Autovis, the user needs to install the dependencies listed below.

+- For `opencv-python`, we recommend installing via pip: `pip install opencv-python`.
+For installation on Windows, we recommend following the steps [here](https://opencv-python-tutroals.readthedocs.io/en/latest/py_tutorials/py_setup/py_table_of_contents_setup/py_table_of_contents_setup.html).

+- For `numpy` and `matplotlib`, we recommend installing via pip: `python -m pip install --user numpy matplotlib`.
+For more detailed instructions, refer to this set of [instructions](https://www.scipy.org/install.html).

+- For `seaborn`, we recommend installing via pip: `pip install seaborn`.

+Coming soon: we will work on making Autovis pip-installable.

 ## Dependencies and Versions Used
 - python 3.5
 - opencv-python 4.1.0.25